 If your son/daughter currently attends Fox Wood your first point of contact is the class teacher.
 This can be via the home school diary or the telephone.
-If the issue cannot be resolved this way, then please contact a member of the Senior Leadership Team.
+If the issue cannot be resolved this way, then please contact the Headteacher or Deputy Headteacher.
 Our aim is to respond to phone calls and e-mails on the same day, providing we are in school and available.

-Our school website is www.foxwoodschool.org.uk Our school telephone number is - 01925 811534 School e-mail is FoxWood\School@warrington.gov.uk Parent Partnership - 01925 442978 questions (please answer these questions in a manner that you feel is appropriate for children and young people):
+Our school website is www.foxwoodschool.org.uk Our school telephone number is 01925 811534 School e-mail is FoxWood_School@warrington.gov.uk Parent Partnership can be contacted on 01925 443198 questions (please answer these questions in a manner that you feel is appropriate for children and young people):